cballenar/.dotfiles/keyboard/beekeeb-piantor/README.md

 - v4 - Changes to home row mods setup.
 Changes media to layer 3 and makes available to both hands.
 Cleans up old configuration.
 - v5 - Adds alternative keyboard layout (layer 10/11/12).
 Very experimental, barely used.
 - v6 - Moves numpad to layer 3, adds a gaming layout to layer 4, mirrors arrow keys on left side of keyboard (layer 1).
 Moves toggle keys.
 Copies some of the changes to experimental layers.
+- v7 - Moves gaming layer to 5/6 and changes modifier keys based on what I'm already used to.
+Adjusts other layer keys based on usage.